Toggle menu

 Read more about how to make an effective complaint.

-When the Ombudsman investigates and rules against a landlord, they must show they are acting within 6-8 weeks.
+Outcomes: When the Ombudsman rules against your landlord, they must act within 6-8 weeks to address the findings.

 Citizens AdviceShelter and other advice organisations offer free and impartial advice on housing issues, including your right to raise your issue through the courts.